-Many NanoDays celebrations combine hands-on activities with opportunities to explore current research.
-In addition to the materials provided in the NanoDays kit, there are many more educational experiences in the NISE Net online catalog.
+Many NanoDays celebrations combine hands-on activities with opportunities to explore current science research.
+In addition to the materials provided in the NanoDays kit, there are many more educational experiences on the NISE Net website.
 For example, one popular activity involves visitors working together to build a giant balloon model of a carbon nanotube.
 Some NanoDays celebrations include science cafés or public forums with discussions about ways that new nanotechnologies interact with and impact our society.
 Participating universities may host public tours of their laboratories that work with nanoscale science and technology.
-For more ideas about what you could do for NanoDays, please read through this guide and browse our online catalog: www.nisenet.org/catalog
+For more ideas about what you could do for NanoDays, please read through this guide and browse our website: www.nisenet.org